 as always miguel is hopeless pathetic as despair among the empty bottles he chokes again

-So these are some of the ways that the app works.
-And I continually play with digital found poem (searching for new snippets of language, modifying or deleting snippets that do not seem to work well, correcting spelling errors, fixing grammar elements, etc.) all in the hope of making the app a little better with each update and perhaps of interest to others.
+At any rate, this should give you some idea of how the app works.
+And I continually play with digital found poem (searching for new language to add, modifying or deleting language that doesn't seem to work well, correcting spelling errors, fixing grammar elements, etc.) all in the hope of making the app a little better with each update and perhaps of more interest to others.

 Should you want to know more about digital found poem or if you have suggestions about how to improve it, please email me.And any other comments such as "love it," "hate it," "fun," "stupid," etc. are, of course, also welcome.